 The code above will go into an endless loop because x(b) is never evaluated.
 If it was the program would terminate due to an attempted division by zero.

-E.25.2 Guidance to language users
+6.23.2 Guidance to language users

 Use parenthesis liberally to force intended precedence and increase readability;